mongodb/laravel-mongodb/README.md

 ### EmbedsOne Relations

-The embedsOne relation is similar to the EmbedsMany relation, but only embeds a single model.
+The embedsOne relation is similar to the embedsMany relation, but only embeds a single model.

 ```php
 use Jenssegers\Mongodb\Eloquent\Model as Eloquent;